ArchipelagoMW-HollowKnight/HollowKnight.ArchipelagoMapMod/README.md

 - Special thanks to Homothety and Flib for significant coding help
 - CaptainDapper for making the original mod
 - PimpasPimpinela for helping to port the mod from Rando 3 to Rando 4
-- Chaktis, KingKiller39 and Ender Onryo for helping with sprite art
+- Chaktis, KingKiller39, Ender Onryo, and Snow for helping with sprite art
 - ColetteMSLP for testing out the mod during livestreams
 - BadMagic for CMICore/MagicUI and help with the UI migration